Turbo (Judas Priest album): Overview

-With the album being released in April 1986, Turbo was an instant commercial success.
-The album was certified Gold by the RIAA on 10 June 1986 and Platinum on 24 July 1987.
+Upon its release in April 1986, Turbo was a commercial success.
+The album was certified Gold by the RIAA on 10 June 1986 and Platinum on 24 July 1989.
 The album reached No. 33 on the UK Albums Chart and No. 17 on the Billboard 200, marking the apex of Priest's commercial success and being the band's highest chart position until 2005's Angel of Retribution.
 The music videos supporting "Turbo Lover" and "Locked In" enjoyed heavy rotation on MTV, furthering the success of the album commercially.

 The cover was once again done by graphic artist Doug Johnson, who designed the Screaming for Vengeance and Defenders of the Faith covers.

 "Reckless" was asked to be on the soundtrack of the movie Top Gun, but Judas Priest declined, both because they thought the film would flop and because it would have meant leaving the song off Turbo.
 However, their next album, Ram It Down, contained a cover of "Johnny B. Goode" that was featured in the soundtrack for the movie of the same title.
-"Reckless" and "Wild Nights, Hot & Crazy Days" were also Judas Priest's first songs to be played lower than E tuning.
+"Reckless" and "Wild Nights, Hot & Crazy Days" were also Judas Priest's first songs to be played lower than E tuning, instead being tuned a half-step down to E♭ standard tuning.

 "Parental Guidance" was allegedly written as a response to Tipper Gore's attack on the band, and heavy metal in general, in the mid-1980s.
 Her organization, the Parents Music Resource Center (PMRC), had placed the band's song "Eat Me Alive" (from Defenders of the Faith) at No. 3 on their list of offensive songs, referred to as the "Filthy 15".
 The PMRC alleged that the song was obscene because it encouraged the performance of oral sex at gunpoint.

 Reception

 Turbo sold well initially, and was certified Gold by the RIAA on 10 June 1986 and Platinum on 24 July 1987.
 It reached No. 33 in the UK and No. 17 on Billboard 200, the band's highest chart position until 2005's Angel of Retribution.
 The album would be Priest's final platinum-selling album.
 Sales tapered off and the subsequent live album from the otherwise successful Fuel for Life tour did not sell as well, only going Gold after a string of Platinum certified albums.

 Seven of the album's nine songs were performed during the Fuel for Life tour with "Hot for Love" being the least played of those.
 The title track has remained in the band's set lists since then and "Out in the Cold" reappeared in 2019.
 During the tour, the band also dispensed with the black leather and studs look they'd sported since 1978 and went for a slightly more colourful "glam" leather wardrobe.
-A number of older songs such as "Sinner" and "Exciter" were also dropped from the live setlist, leading K. K. Downing to remark "People ask why we don't play Sinner anymore.
+A number of older songs such as "Sinner" and "The Ripper" were also dropped from the live setlist, leading K. K. Downing to remark "People ask why we don't play Sinner anymore.
 I tell them it's because we've all repented."